bcgov/NotifyBC/docs/docs/api/subscription.md

 PUT /subscriptions/{id}
 ```

-This API is intended to be only used by admin web console to modify a subscription without triggering any cofirmation or acknowledgement notificaiton.
+This API is intended to be only used by admin web console to modify a subscription without triggering any confirmation or acknowledgement notification.

 - inputs
   - subscription id